-Did you know, National Band & Tag manufactures leg bands ranging in size from a hummingbird to a swan?
-With so many leg band sizes to choose from, it may be confusing to find the correct size for your species of bird.
+Did you know, National Band & Tag manufacturers bands ranging in size from hummingbirds to swans?
+With so many band sizes to choose from, it may be confusing what size you need.

 Option 1: Find the diameter of your bird’s leg.
 The easiest way to do this is to use a piece of string.
 You might want to have one person hold the bird, while another holds the string and measures.

-- Step 1: Place the tip of a string onto the bird’s leg where the band is going to sit.
+- Step 1: Place the tip of a string onto the bird’s leg and hold it in place.
 Wrap the string around the leg until the string reaches the tip on the end of the string you are holding in place.

 - Step 2: Mark the point where the string touches the tip with a marker.